LongefayGuinand-Mael/LongefayGuinand-Mael/README.md

 Here, you could find some of my school projects and other personal projects.

 ### Current Projects :
-- Work at Thales Numeric Services (France - Toulouse)
+- Work at Capgemini France as Flight Management Systems Test Engineer
-- Work on Luthier Hardware
+- Additionally work on a Flutter Application

 ### Past/Finished Projects :
 1. **<ins>October 2022 - March 2023</ins>**: